rusuly/MySqlCdc/README.md

   - One or many `DeleteRowsEvent` events.
 3. `XidEvent` indicating commit of the transaction.

-In some cases you will need to parse binlog files offline from file system.
+In some cases you will need to parse binlog files offline from the file system.
 This can be done using `BinlogFileReader` class.
 ```csharp
 static async Task Start()